Graeme Dell: Career

 At the age of 21 years and 4 months he was, and remains, the youngest coach to be awarded the FA full coaching licence.
 Since that time, his reputation has grown as both a football and more latterly a futsal coach.
 More recently he has been heading up the FA's futsal coach education programme to develop a new breed of coach capable of developing futsal specific players and bringing the game to the wider football community in England.
-He is widely credited with establishing futsal in England.
+He is widely credited establishing futsal in England.

 In 2011, Dell was invited to become a FIFA coaching instructor by the world's governing body of football, one of an elite group worldwide.
 This significant role combines delivering FIFA coach education courses around the world and assisting FIFA's member associations, whilst acting as an ambassador for the game.
-In 2014, Dell was further recognized by FIFA as he led his fellow instructors alongside legendary the world champion coach Javier Lozano Cid (Spain) in Madrid, whilst receiving a global mandate from FIFA as its first futsal development consultant, endorsed by Lozano.
+In 2014, Dell was further recognized by FIFA as he led his fellow instructors alongside legendary the world champion coach Javier Lozano Cid (Spain) in Madrid, whilst receiving a global mandate from FIFA as its first futsal development consultant, endorsed by Lozano and appeared as further endorsed by FIFA with Dell leading the FIFA Futsal World Cup Technical Study Group in Lithuania in 2021.

+Dell was appointed by UEFA as a Futsal Match Delegate in 2023.

-On 26 October 2017 The FA confirmed his appointment to the FA Council under new governance reforms of the national games governing body.
+On 26 October 2017 The FA confirmed his appointment to the FA Council under new governance reforms of the national games governing body and has served since that time.

 His coaching experience across all levels of the game followed a short playing spell at Watford F.C. as a youngster and then with non-league teams.

 He has held the post of youth, reserve and first team coach at Wycombe Wanderers F.C. as well as chief 1st X1 scout and Centre of Excellence director at Queens Park Rangers F.C. under the guidance of Don Howe.
 He has coached abroad on various assignments for several national federations.
 In the early 1990s, Dell worked as a regional coach for the FA as part of its Centres of Excellence programme, where he was involved in the player review and selection process for each year's intake of the FA National School at Lilleshall, eventually becoming part of technical director Keith Blunt's final assessment staff.

 Amongst the coaches he has worked are Sir Bobby Robson, Roy Hodgson, Don Howe, Les Reed and England's most successful youth team coach to date, Ted Powell.

 In 2001, he was selected by the British Olympic Association as its representative at the National Olympic Academy in Olympia, Greece.